tchoi8/handmadecomputer/Interface/readme.md

 The Minimalists painters were interested in more than just the formal qualities of the painting, such as color and shape.
-They were also interested in the systems in which their work was created.
+They were also attentive to the systems in which their work was created.
 Their working process emphasized making *programs*, sets of instructions that, when executed, resulted in both a performative action and production of the artwork.